100 Australian Bucket-list Travel Experiences

 Cycling Taronga Western Plains Zoo

 8/101There are more than 1000 animals roaming over 300 hectares at this Dubbo zoo.
 The best way to see them all?
-Hire a bike – or an e-bike – and take a spin around the five-kilometre marked tracked past white rhinos, African lions and Asian elephants.
+Hire a bike – or an e-bike – and take a spin around the five-kilometre marked track past white rhinos, African lions and Asian elephants.

 Touring the Barossa Valley

-9/101Join one of the many tours that leave from Adelaide daily and hit scene stalwarts like Rockford and Seppeltsfield to try one of the region’s renowned reds.
+9/101Join one of the many tours that leave from Adelaide daily and hit wine scene stalwarts like Rockford and Seppeltsfield to try one of the region’s renowned reds.

 Making like a local on the Cape Byron Lighthouse walk